terms-of-enrampagement/terms-of-enrampagement.github.io/_posts/2023-06-09-ReadingTips.md

 <ol>

-<li> Pick a word in the passage and think about possible interpretations and legal implications for concerned person who would dictate the content for. </li>
+<li> Pick a word in the passage and think about possible interpretations and legal implications for the person who the content is intended for. </li>

 <br>